agriculturegovau/agds-next/README.md

 ### System dependencies

-To run the dev and builds in this repository you will need a recent version of Node.js installed (>18) and the [`yarn` (v1) package manager](https://classic.yarnpkg.com/lang/en/docs/install).
+To run the dev and builds in this repository you will need version `18.18.2` of Node.js installed and the [`yarn` (v1) package manager](https://classic.yarnpkg.com/lang/en/docs/install).

 We recommend using `nvm` to manage node versions: https://github.com/nvm-sh/nvm